The Clinical Embalming Experience

 WHO IS INVOLVED IN THE CLINICAL EMBALMING?

-• The student and PIMS, (and a funeral home (e.g. the owner of the business, supervisor, or his/her designee as long as they are a licensed embalmer) for Distance Education students
+The student, PIMS, and a funeral home (e.g. the owner of the business, supervisor, or his/her designee, if they are a licensed embalmer) for Distance Education students.

 WHAT IS INVOLVED?